junaidiiith/urdu-marsiya-ner-annotator/README.md

 - Supports concurrent processing for faster analysis
 - Implements a three-stage workflow: automated tagging → human verification → model evaluation
 - Data is stored in structured JSON format for easy analysis

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements or bug fixes.